5 Tips to Avoid Awkward Face-to-Camera Videos

 When you don’t have much contact with the outside world (self-quarantining FTW) having face-to-face conversations with coworkers and clients offers you a sense of connectedness that you just can’t get from an email or phone call.

 Distractions are all around when you work from home.
 That load of laundry waiting to be washed… the drawer you’ve been dying to organize… that show you turned on during lunch and “forgot” to turn off once you got back to work… the list goes on and on.
 We end up wasting a ton of time during the day when we work from home, but we don’t always notice how quickly a few 15-minute distractions can add up.

 That’s where Harvest comes in.

 By tracking the time you spend on projects or tasks for work, you’ll quickly realize exactly how much time you spend NOT working during the day.
-Seeing those numbers is a great way to hold yourself accountable and maintain your typical productivity while working from home.
+Seeing those numbers is a great way to hold yourself accountable and maintain your typical productivity when you work from home.

 It’s a lot harder to manage projects and keep your team in sync when you are in different buildings, cities, or even time zones.
 Thankfully, Asana can help you stay on track and keep tasks big and small from slipping through the cracks.

 Think of Asana as a work-from-home manager.
 You can use it to delegate tasks, set deadlines, monitor project status, give feedback, and most gratifyingly, check tasks off your to-do list once they are complete.